adamliningerwhite/workWithWe/README.md

 ## How to Run

 1. Start server: java Server
 2. Start client(s): java User adumb_white
 3. Send messages to server
 4. Logoff all users
 5. Kill Server

+## Bugs to fix

+1. Server program throws error if a logged in user kills their program instead of properly logging off